Marvel Cave: Marmaros

 Marmaros (or Μαρμαρος, Greek for "Marble") was a small town that formed along with the Marble Cave Mining and Manufacturing Company in 1884.
 Originally called Marble City, it was located on the rough hilltop near the cave and recorded a plat map at the courthouse in Galena, Missouri.
 Marmaros contained a hotel, general store, pottery shop, white oak furniture factory, and was rumored to have a saloon.
 The town turned into a ghost town in 1889 after the Marble Cave Mining, Co. closed.
 When the Lynches bought the cave, the town was burned to the ground by the local group of vigilantes known as the Bald Knobbers.

 The Lynches

 On October 30, 1889, William Henry Lynch, a Canadian miner and dairyman, purchased the cave and the square mile of land around the cave where Marmaros was located for $10,000.
 After coming to Marvel Cave, he found that Marmaros was burnt to the ground.
 Lynch, with the aid of his family, proposed to open the cave to sightseers.
 The Lynches began operation of the sightseeing venture in 1894 with a grand celebration and a few visitors.
 The cave has remained open since, making it one of the oldest continuously running tourist attractions in the Ozarks.

+After the 1907 publication of Harold Bell Wright's famous novel The Shepherd of the Hills, which depicts the lives of mountain people living in the Ozarks, interest in the region grew rapidly across the country.
+To accommodate the new influx of visitors traveling to the cave by car, Lynch was determined to bring a road from Branson to the cave.
+He cut brush and cleared a path for what would become Missouri Route 76, offering tourists easy access to the cave and helped establish it as a major tourist attraction by the 1920s.

 When William Lynch died in 1927, ownership of the cave passed to his daughters.
 Shortly thereafter, the name of the cave was changed to Marvel Cave.
 The Lynch family operated the cave for over fifty years.